thanos-io/thanos/tutorials/katacoda/thanos/2-lts/step3.md

-# Step 3 - Fetching metrics from Bucket.
+# Step 3 - Fetching metrics from Bucket

 In this step, we will learn about Thanos Store Gateway and how to deploy it.